rt96-hub/Project1-ChatGenius/backend/backend_docs.md

 # Backend Documentation

 ## Overview
 This is a FastAPI-based backend for a Slack-like communication platform.
-The system supports real-time messaging, channel management, user authentication through Auth0, and message reactions.
+The system supports real-time messaging, channel management, user authentication through Auth0, message reactions, and file storage with AWS S3.
 The application uses PostgreSQL for data persistence and WebSocket connections for real-time communication.

 ## Directory Structure
 ```